 Windscribe Pro VPN

-The Pro version offers unlimited data traffic, 540+ servers in 55+ locations, Netflix US and Netflix UK, and faster speeds.
+The Pro version offers unlimited data traffic, 480+ servers in 60+ countries, Netflix in the US, the UK, Canada, and Japan, along with faster speeds.
 We have found Windscribe to be a reliable service with a “no identifying logs” policy and a couple of useful features.
-The pricing of the Pro VPN is quite reasonable considering its level of privacy and versatility.
-For $4.08 per month for the annual plan or $9.00 for the monthly plan – that’s not bad at all.
+The pricing of the Pro version is quite reasonable considering its level of privacy and versatility.
+For $4.08/month for the annual plan or $9.00 for the monthly plan – that’s not bad at all.

 How to protect yourself with Windscribe VPN